Business Information and Analytics

-INFO 4250 Data Driven Decision Making (4 Credits)
+INFO 4250 Business Data and Analytics (4 Credits)

 Businesses make decisions and improve processes using their own and external data and a variety of modeling and analytic techniques.
 This course introduces students to the business data landscape, data management in organizations, the data-driven decision-making process, and the fundamental concepts behind how data and analytics can improve business performance, using their individual roles and companies as subject matter.
 Principal Content Elements: 1.
 Data-driven decision making.
 2. Data management in organizations.
 3. Statistical and analytic modeling.
 (STAT 4610 PREQ).